compoundingeffects/bigpictureschool/earth_science.md

    - It uses physics to study forces, energy, and how materials behave under different conditions.
    - It connects with biology to understand how living things interact with their environment and change over time.
    - It relates to astronomy because Earth is part of the solar system, and events in space can affect our planet.

-In essence, Earth Science combines knowledge from different areas to explain how our planet works and has changed over time.
-It breaks down complex systems into basic parts to understand the big picture of our planet's past, present, and future.